nixarchie/Dots/Notes/Dev.md

 - Currently only deteching the OS being used by the user and symlinking the dots is in python.

 - There are plans for converting the entire repo scripts aside form crutial ones to use pyhon.

+- well hello there!
+Time to mess with a new repo and pkgx.
+And add opts for hyprland dots(opt-in,arch only) in bootstrap.sh as well as a option to install pkgx in it.
+And I also have to make an install script for pkgx and a PKGBUILD for aur.